6502ts/6502.ts/doc/stellerator.md

 In practice, the only game known to habe issues with "Instruction" mode is Pole Position.

+# Scaling

+Stellerator offers three different algorithms for scaling the console image to the screen.
+Scaling is done on the GPU.

+## QIS (Quasi Integer Scaling)

+Scales to the nearest integer multiple and then does bilinear interpolation to the final size.
+This results in a crisp picture while still avoiding Moirée patterns.

+## Bilinear interpolation

+Avoids Moirée patterns, but blurs the image.

+## Plain

+Nearest Neighbour interploation.
+Generates a crisp image but is prone to cause Moirée patterns.

 # Browser support and emulation speed

 Stellerator aggressively uses many modern web technologies, some of which are